dsc-courses/dsc10-2022-fa/syllabus.md

 ## 💬 Communication

-This quarter, we’ll be using Campuswire as our course message board.
+This quarter, we’ll be using EdStem as our course message board.

-If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Campuswire.
+If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general question about data science — you can make a post on EdStem.
 If your post includes any part of your solution to a problem (e.g. code), please make your post private; otherwise, please make your post public so that other students can benefit from the interaction.
 You can also post anonymously if you prefer.
-Course staff will regularly check Campuswire and try to answer any questions that you have.
+Course staff will regularly check EdStem and try to answer any questions that you have.
 You’re also encouraged to answer a question asked by another student if you feel that you know the answer – this is a great way to strengthen your understanding of the material.

-The teaching staff will **not** be using the direct message (DM) functionality on Campuswire; please do not DM any members of course staff.
-We also ask that you use Campuswire instead of email, as this helps us keep all course-related communication in one place.
+Please use EdStem **instead of email**, as this helps us keep all course-related communication in one place.

 ---